Velithia/Velithia/README.md

 ---

 ### 🚀 About Me
-- 📫 How to reach me: Through GitHub only
+- 📫 How to reach me: Through GitHub or Discord

 ---